Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return system informatiom about server version, uptime, and resources consumtion
+This operation will return system information about server version, uptime, and resources consumption

 #### Responses